✨ Health insurance, now in PayFit - learn more

 💷 All the rates & thresholds you need to know for 25/26...right here

-The Alabaster ruling, also known as ‘backdated pay awards during SMP’, came about after a case between an employee of the same name, and Barclays Bank PLC.
-Ms Alabaster commenced maternity leave in January 1996, having been given a pay increase in December of the previous year.
-However, this was not included in her maternity pay calculation.
-Ms Alabaster was able to successfully argue that even though Barclays had paid her in accordance with the terms of SMP, this was in breach of the Equal Pay Act, and European law.Â
+The Alabaster ruling, also known as ‘backdated pay during SMP’, came about after a case between an employee of the same surname and Barclays Bank PLC.
+Ms Alabaster, the woman at the centre of the case, started her maternity leave in January 1996, having been awarded a pay increase in December of the previous year.
+However, this rise was not accounted for in her maternity pay calculation.
+Ms Alabaster was able to successfully argue that even though Barclays had paid her in accordance with the terms of SMP, this was in breach of the Equal Pay Act, and European Law.

-The European Court of Justice found that the SMP regulations, as they were at the time, failed to properly comply with EU law.
-Therefore in 2005, UK SMP regulations were amended, and the Alabaster rule passed into UK law.
+The European Court of Justice found that the SMP regulations, as they were at the time, failed to properly comply with EU Law.
+Therefore in 2005, UK SMP regulations were amended, and the Alabaster rule passed into UK Law.

-Ensuring Alabaster payment compliance is all about knowing what various maternity pay-related terminology means, and when it refers to.Â
+Ensuring Alabaster payment compliance is all about knowing what maternity pay-related terminology means, and gathering the correct information regarding when it refers to.

 Some key phrases and time periods to be aware of:

-Qualifying week - 15Â weeks before the expected week of confinement (EWC);
+Qualifying Week (QW) - 15 weeks before the expected week of confinement (EWC)

-This means that the start of the relevant period is at least 23Â weeks before the EWC.
-It should also be noted that the end of statutory maternity leave is 52Â weeks after maternity leave starts.
+This means that the start of the relevant period is at least 23 weeks before the EWC.
+It should also be noted that the end of statutory maternity leave is 52 weeks after maternity leave starts.

-Next, recalculate the employee's gross pay using the increased salary.
-To calculate the new average weekly earnings, multiply the number of payslips used to equal a full year's earnings.
-For example, if using two monthly payslips, multiply by 6Â to get 12Â months earnings.
+Next, recalculate the employee’s gross pay using the increased salary.
+To calculate the new average weekly earnings, multiply the normal number of payslips used to equal a full year’s earnings.
+For example, if using two monthly payslips, multiply by 6 to get 12 months earnings.

-Divide the value from the previous step by 52Â weeks to determine the weekly pay.
+Divide the value from the previous step by 52 weeks to determine the weekly pay.

-Then, calculate 90% of this weekly pay, and work out the difference between the new weekly pay and the employee's original pay rate.
-This is because the employee receives 90% of their average weekly earnings for the first 6Â weeks, then the following 33Â weeks is calculated at the statutory rate, or 90% of their average weekly earnings, whichever is lower.Â
+Then, calculate 90% of this weekly pay, and work out the difference between the new weekly pay and the employee’s original pay rate.
+This is important because the employee should receive 90% of their average weekly earnings for the first 6 weeks, and then, during the following 33 weeks, will receive pay calculated at the statutory rate, or 90% of their average weekly earnings, whichever is lower.

-Don't forget you only need to calculate the difference for weeks that have been paid.
+Don’t forget you only need to calculate the difference for the weeks that have been paid.
 If the employee is still receiving SMP, the remaining weeks will be calculated at the correct rate.

 The Alabaster ruling requires employers to recalculate Statutory Maternity Pay (SMP) if an employee receives a pay rise between the start of their relevant period and the end of their maternity leave.
 This ruling ensures that pay increases are factored into maternity pay calculations.